How to Fix ‘Conversion failed when converting date and time’ in SQL Server

 Example 2:

-Sometimes string to date conversion in SQL server results in error, not because of the date or time formats used, rather it’s because you’re attempting to store incorrect information that’s not acceptable to the scheme.
+Sometimes, string-to-date conversion in SQL Server results in an error, not because of the date or time formats used, but because you’re attempting to store incorrect information that’s not acceptable to the schema.

 Wrong Date:

-The reason for the following error is mere that in the year 2019 there is no such date as “29 February” because it is not a leap year.
+The reason for the following error is merely that in the year 2019, there is no such date as “29 February” because it is not a leap year.

 Declare @date_time_value varchar(100)= '2019-02-29 21:02:04'